 |The Public Paperfolding History Project

-contact me if you know any
+(wrappers) in general.
+Please contact me if you know any

 of this information is incorrect or if you have any other

 information that should be added.
 Thank you.

-The Japanese book 'Onna Chohoki' (Women's Treasury) published in 1692 contains a section at the end of the book which illustrates the folding of various kinds of wrappers.
-One specimen page is shown below.
+The Japanese book 'Onna Chohoki' (Women's Treasury) published in 1692 contains a section at the end of the book which illustrates the folding of various kinds of tsutsumi,including both open and closed wrappers.

 The Metropolitan Museum in New York has in its collection a scrapbook album of tsutsumi, the Origata Tehon of Kikuchi Fujiwara no Takehide, and various loose items which is dated the third month of 1697.
-One specimen page is shown here.

-Further evidence for the folding of ceremonial wrappers comes from the 'Hoketsuki' (wrapping and tying) by Ise Sadatake, written in 1764.
+Further evidence for the folding of formal wrappers comes from the 'Hoketsuki' (wrapping and tying) by Ise Sadatake, written in 1764.
 This book is also sometimes called the 'Tsutsumi-no Ki'.
 I do not know which designation is correct or why there are two different titles in use.
 One specimen page is shown below.

 Pages 4 to 7 of the Kan No Mado, written in 1845, drawings of, and sometimes instructions for folding, tsutsumi for several flowers and festivals, including a wrapper for the peach blossom for the Doll's Festival and for the chrysanthemum for the Choyo no Sekku.

-'Kindergarten Shoho' (Preliminary Kindergarten) by Iijima Hanjuro was copyrighted on October 4th Meiji 17 (1884) and published by Fukuda Senzo in August of Meiji 18 (1885) contains several pages of illustrations of forma; wrappers.
+'Kindergarten Shoho' (Preliminary Kindergarten) by Iijima Hanjuro was copyrighted on October 4th Meiji 17 (1884) and published by Fukuda Senzo in August of Meiji 18 (1885) contains several pages of illustrations of formal wrappers.